When we’re feeling overwhelmed at work, it’s easy to feel stressed, confused, and at risk of burnout.

 Do just one thing.
 Complete it and then move onto the next project or task.

-5. Don’t Let The Small Stuff Overwhelm You
+5. Don’t Let Small Stuff Create Feelings of Overwhelm

 I hear many people talk about how busy they are, how overwhelmed at work they are.
 But often, they’re just taking passive action.